top of page

 • It is estimated to be approximately 1-2 weeks from the time you first apply until you will likely go home with your animal.

-• Estimated "Go Home Dates" are subject to change based on factors like foster availability and veterinary scheduling (particularly delayed during COVID), as well as animals not reaching this milestone as expected due to illness, other health or behavior matters.
+• Estimated "Go Home Dates" are subject to change based on factors like foster availability and veterinary scheduling, as well as animals not reaching their "spay/ neuter" milestone as expected due to illness, other health or behavior matters.

 • If the application is incomplete, otherwise confusing or inaccurate, completion will take longer.